Steamboat Springs - Northwest Colorado

-In Columbine, an old mining town, experience the Colorado of yesteryear.
+In Columbine, a historic gold mining town, experience the Colorado of yesteryear.
 Miner Cabins sleep 2-6.
-30 miles north Steamboat Springs in Routt National Forest at base of Hahn's Peak.
-Kids under 8 are free.
+30 miles north Steamboat Springs in Routt National Forest.
+Wood fired sauna, and friendly ghosts.

-Privately owned vacation condos and townhomes in Steamboat Springs with an array of amenities.
+Vacation condos and townhomes in Steamboat Springs that are privately owned with an array of modern amenities.
 These are our homes, we invite you to come create your own vacation memories in comfort.